nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 To run the tests, connect to the development kit through the serial port and send shell commands.
 Zephyr's :ref:`zephyr:shell_api` module is used to handle the commands.
 At any time during the tests, you can dynamically set the radio parameters, such as output power, bit rate, and channel.
-In sweep mode, you can set the time for which the radio scans each channel from 1 millisecond to 99 milliseconds, in steps of 1 millisecond.
+In sweep mode, you can set the time for which the radio scans each channel from one millisecond to 99 milliseconds, in steps of one millisecond.
 The sample also allows you to send a data pattern to another development kit.

 The sample first enables the high frequency crystal oscillator and configures the shell.